Ouranosinc/Magpie/docs/glossary.rst

     Inherited Permission
         Describes a :term:`Permission` that includes both :term:`User` and :term:`Group` contexts simultaneously.
         See :ref:`Inherited Permissions` details.

+    Internal Providers
+        Represents all the :term:`Provider` that are known for *local* (instead of *external*) :term:`Authentication` to the referenced `Magpie` instance.
+The credentials for login as locally searched fo rather than dispatched to an external user-identity.
+For the moment, this consists uniquely of :py:data:`magpie.constants.MAGPIE_DEFAULT_PROVIDER` constant.

     Logged User
         Specific :term:`User` that corresponds to the active request session.
 This :term:`User` can automatically be